annaesvensson/yellow-help/task-list.md

 - [ ] Added maintenance extension, puts website in maintenance mode.
 Make it no longer experimental.
 - [ ] Added math extension, mathematical expressions with TeX/LaTeX.
 Make it no longer experimental.
 - [ ] Added SMTP extension, send emails to a remote server.
 Websites may not have a working mail system.
-- [x] Added style guide for experienced developers and writers.
-Consistency for code and documentation.
 - [ ] Updated API, YellowPageCollection no longer derives from ArrayObject.
 ArrayObject interface is strange.
 - [x] Updated API, changed getAvailable() to enumerate().
 Designers want to use non-flattened themes.
 - [x] Updated API, changed content element type notice to general.
 Make it more intuitive.